anaisbetts/trickline/docs/notes.md

     - This means, Views drive everything (Views => ViewModels => Models => Data Streams)

 * ^^^^ THIS THIS THIS THIS THIS

+* The list of Joined Channels is itself a Syncable Thing, separate from Channels

+* What we really want to do is WhenAny through a SparseMap and get updates to that object
+  - So what we really need, is a ReactiveList which, without an Initial Value, will fetch